 Life quickly changed for the Hensley family.
 While Larry recovered in Intensive Care, April, an operations manager at a local bank, kept the family going; caring for their kids and spending her evenings with Larry at the hospital.

 Larry began long-term rehabilitation; re-learning how to walk, talk and regain his strength.
 Every day, he completed hours of physical therapy, speech and occupational therapy.

 According to Larry, faith and family got him through.
 Having local care available at Providence St. Mary Medical Center meant his family, friends and co-workers could drop by to laugh, talk and boost his spirits.
 On Christmas day, the family had their meal together at the hospital and the nurses put up window decorations in Larry’s room.

 Six months have passed since Larry’s stroke and he is continuing to improve in his recovery.
 Due to the intensity and length of his treatment, he is thankful the inpatient rehabilitation program at Providence St. Mary, which turns forty years old this year, was available for him.

 Today, the program provides high-quality individualized care for people who’ve experienced loss of function from an illness, injury, surgery or disease.
-All of the funds raised during a special portion of Casino Royale on the Green will be invested in inpatient rehabilitation.
+All of the funds raised during a special portion of Dinner on the Green will be invested in inpatient rehabilitation.
 Our vision is to invest in a few priorities to maintain a high-quality program; our top priority is to create a mock apartment to help patients and their families transition from the hospital back to their home life.